easydatapy/easydata/docs/parsers/choice.rst

     >>> choice_parser.parse({"title": "some new item"})
     'unknown'

-Bool parser instead of a search key list
+Has parser instead of a search key list
 #########################################
-Lets use our ``Choice`` parser in a model and demonstrate how a specific choice can have it's own lookup values with search keys through a ``Bool`` parser. ``Bool`` parser also provides different search parameters in order to create more accurate match.
+Lets use our ``Choice`` parser in a model and demonstrate how a specific choice can have it's own lookup values with search keys through a ``Has`` parser. ``Has`` parser also provides different search parameters in order to create more accurate match.

 .. note::

-    Using *Bool* parser as a dedicated lookup for a choice key, probably won't be needed in most cases since it's usage is for edge cases and for most situations, a simple list of search keys should suffice as seen in examples above.
+    Using *Has* parser as a dedicated lookup for a choice key, probably won't be needed in most cases since it's usage is for edge cases and for most situations, a simple list of search keys should suffice as seen in examples above.